soph-g/soph-g.github.io/_posts/2019-11-04-should-i-learn-to-code.md

 published: true
 ---

-I get asked this question pretty often!
-And I'm also familiar with it's cousin - 'I should learn to code!'.
+As a Technical Coach I get asked this question pretty often!
+I also often hear it's cousin -  the declaration 'I should learn to code!'

 The UK has long had a technical skills gap, and in recent times there have been a wealth of programmes encouraging women to give coding a try.

-But, our time is limited, so how should you decide whether to invest some serious time and energy into learning to code?
+But, your time is limited, so how should you decide whether to invest some serious time and energy into learning to code?
+Here are some questions I recommend thinking about before taking the plunge.

 ## Have you tried coding yet?
 Before deciding whether to learn to code, it's essential to give it a try.
 There are plenty of free courses out there - one of the most comprehensive is [freeCodeCamp](https://www.freecodecamp.org/).